The BEST Smash Cake for Baby’s First Birthday

 • 6×3-inch Springform Pan: This is a wider pan than shown in photos.
 Use the slider next to “servings” above to make a double recipe.
 You may have some leftover batter, but this will insure you have enough batter to fill the pan.
 Bake this cake for 22 to 24 minutes.

 Allergy Note: This recipe contains dairy, eggs, and wheat.
-Please follow medical guidance when introducing new foods to your baby, and always talk to your child’s pediatrician if you have questions or concerns about food allergies / sensitivities.
+Please follow a medical professional’s guidance when introducing new foods to your baby, and always talk to your child’s pediatrician if you have questions or concerns about food allergies / sensitivities.

 Nutrition